Group 757

 In 1997, the EAR realised that a more comprehensive approach was needed in order to implement a structure that would parallel those of peer-reviewed journals.
 A new project team was built; the project was submitted to the European Commission and was funded within the TAP (Telematics Application Programme).

 The academic partners of the project, which was led by Prof. R. Sigal (IGR, France), included the EAR, the Institut Gustave Roussy (Villejuif), the Institut Jules Bordet (Brussels), and the Universities of Pisa, Rennes, and Rome.
 The industrial partners (CITEC, Euromultimedia, and Agfa) provided the development, testing and upgrades of the software tools.
-The management structure of Eurorad was greatly supported by a Steering Committee composed of: Prof. Albert L. Baert (Leuven/BE), Prof. Guy Frija (Paris/FR), Prof. Roberto Passariello (Rome/IT), and Prof. Hans Ringertz (Stockholm/SE).
+The management structure of Eurorad was greatly supported by a Steering Committee composed of Prof. Albert L. Baert (Leuven/BE), Prof. Guy Frija (Paris/FR), Prof. Roberto Passariello (Rome/IT), and Prof. Hans Ringertz (Stockholm/SE).

 Group 1065

 Individual radiologists have been contributing to the database since 1998 through the Eurorad website (www.eurorad.org).
 The main feature of Eurorad is a careful peer-review process aimed at ensuring the scientific quality of the published material.
-The original standard was set by the contributions of the Editor-in-Chief (Prof. A. Baert), the Scientific Director (Prof. D. Caramella), and the first 13 Section Editors:
+The original standard was set by the contributions of the first Editor-in-Chief (Prof. A. Baert), the Scientific Director (Prof. D. Caramella), and the first 13 Section Editors:

 Breast: O. Jarlman (Lund, Sweden)